List of Shortland Street characters introduced in 2019: Cece King

 Cecelia King, played by Nicole Whippy, made her first screen appearance on 25 April 2019.

 Cece first appears after Jean appears in hospital after a diagnosis with Alzheimer's disease.
 When Jean dies, her husband Ben sexually assaults Esther.
 Cece and Ben fight, causing Sophia to burn Esther's car.
 They make up, and she reveals to her son Louis, that he had a twin brother.
 Louis' birth mother, Vanessa shows up and Vanessa gets mad at Cece for driving her to kill herself and Louis' brother.
 She also gets hots for TK Samuels in October.

-In November, Sophia has a boyfriend named Manaia, whose dad is being investigated by Oranga Tamariki.
-When his dad is taken in by the police for abusing Manaia.
+In November, Sophia has a boyfriend named Manaia, whose father is being investigated by Oranga Tamariki.
+When his father is taken in by the police for abusing Manaia.
 Manaia and his brother are left without anywhere to go, so TK organises for a pasifika community to surprise Manaia.
 Cece is happy and shares a kiss with TK.

 Then in December, after Manaia cheated on Sophia and Cece revealed to Ben that she cheated with TK.
 Cece and Sophia go on a "man-free" bush walk with Dawn and Shareez, where they accidentally run into Dawn's ex, Jake.
 Jake gets shot by two hunters, Bronnie and Pete, who have had weed stolen by Jake.
 The hunters want to shoot Sophia, and the male one wants to rape her.
 Cece and Shareez rush Bronnie and Sophia sets Pete on fire.
 Cece, Dawn and Shareez lie to Detective Rashid Namal that Sophia burnt Pete by accident.